smoonlee/oh-my-posh-profile/readme.md

 > **NOTE** \
 > Since Mk3, This is built into the setup script!

-You might need to create the `.kube` folder first
+You might need to create the `.kube` folder first.
 ``` bash
 mkdir $HOME/.kube
 ```

-Then create a symbolic link to the Windows `.kube` folder
+Then create a symbolic link to the Windows `.kube` folder.

 > **NOTE** \
 > Please update the Users folder to match your Windows User folder